-The actual NATO troop presence in Eastern Europe is something that is still under consideration, a recent report in Military.com sites sources saying NATO is now considering adding more troops to its Eastern flank as a way to further deter Russia.
+The actual NATO troop presence in Eastern Europe is something that is still under consideration and subject to change in this new administration.
+For quite some time, NATO and the US have been considering adding more troops to the Eastern flank as a way to further deter Russia.

-However, while the Pentagon's ongoing European Reassurance Initiative calls for additional funds, forces and force rotations through Europe in coming years, it is unclear whether their ultimate troop increases will come anywhere near what Rand recommends.
+The Pentagon's European Reassurance Initiative, introduced last year, calls for additional funds, forces and force rotations through Europe in coming years, it is unclear what the force posture will ultimately be.